jdupak/diploma-thesis/src/00_thesis.md

 >  - `f0` is evident,
 >  - `f1` stayed bivariant, because it was not mentioned in the type,
 >  - `f2` is invariant, because it s is used in both covariant and contravariant position.

+Once all types in the crate are processed, the constraints are solved using a fixed-point computation.
+Note that the current crate can use generic types from other crates, and therefore, it has to export/load the variance of public types.

 ## Error Reporting